Assembly of the Spain-Portugal Territory

 Louisette Razanamino (Madagascar’s little sister) who participated for the first time in this assembly, shared some of her path of integration into the community and the mission, in addition to learning Spanish.
 She arrived in Granada in January 2019.
 The Assembly welcomed her.

-Juliana P. Carvalho, Brazilian second-year novice who is doing a mission internship in the community of Cartagena, shared with joy and fraternity the experience she experiences with the sisters, the christian community and the families of the district of Peral .
+Juliana P. Carvalho, Brazilian second-year novice who is doing a mission internship in the community of Cartagena, shared with joy and fraternity the experience she is living with the sisters, the christian community and the families of the district of Peral .

-S.Germaine Musakata(Congolese Little Sister) thanked the Congregation for giving him the opportunity to study theology at the Jesuit University of Granada and the sisters of the community who accompanied him during these years.This mission meant for it a period of human growth and faith, not without efforts, responsibility and work.
+S.Germaine Musakata(Congolese Little Sister) thanked the Congregation for giving her the opportunity to study theology at the Jesuit University of Granada and the sisters of the community who accompanied him during these years.This mission was a period of human growth and faith, not without efforts, responsibility and work.
 At the end of this last class, she will return to her country, the Democratic Republic of Congo.

-With a grateful heart, full of confidence in the Congregation body and hope in God’s dream for the future … we are gone again.
+With a grateful heart, full of confidence in the Congregational body and hope in God’s dream for the future … we are gone again.